 Beginning in Montreal in 2000, Just for Laughs Gags is one of Canada’s most successful television shows.
-It now airs in 140 countries and has attracted 6.4 billion video views online since it started posting videos on YouTube in 2011.
+It now airs in 140 countries and has a multi-billion view YouTube channel.
 For April Fool’s Day, Maclean’s spoke with co-producer Jacques Chevalier about the business and boundaries of pulling pranks.

 Q: How do you compete with homemade prank videos?